Financing for those college expenses federal loans just don’t cover.

 - Be enrolled at least half-time in a degree-granting four-year undergraduate or graduate program

 - Make at least $24,000 a year or have a cosigner who makes at least $40,000 a year

 - Have a credit score of 680 or higher

 - A debt-to-income ratio (DTI) of 43% or lower

 - No bankruptcies in the past three years

 You might have difficulty qualifying if you or your cosigner have had any negative marks on your credit report in the past 36 months, such as foreclosures, repossessions worth more than $25,0000 or open collections of $1,000 or more.

 How do Alliant Credit Union student loans work?

 Alliant Credit Union student loans are relatively bare bones compared to other lenders.
 It offers one student loan for both undergraduate and graduate students with a fixed repayment plan.
-All loans come with a 12-year term, but there’s no repayment penalty for paying it off early.
+All loans came with a 12-year term, but there was no repayment penalty for paying it off early.
 Students also have the option of deferring repayments until six months after graduation.